WILLE-DAC/wip/V Imperium by-laws.md

 On-chain governance; financing of V Imperium activities, transparency; management of the treasury.

 <li><b>Temporary provisions</b></li>
-Aspects yet to be defined upon the launch of the DAO.
+Aspects yet to be defined upon the launch of the DAC.
 </ul>

 ## General provisions